By Dr. Artour Rakhimov, Alternative Health Educator and Author

 How can the activities of the authors be defined?

 Dr. Watson obviously had numerous choices of which types of studies to conduct.
 He was not forced to scare the infant.
-He was driven, as any scientist, by the well-known pleasure principle.
+He was driven, like any scientist, by the well-known pleasure principle.
 Where did he find this pleasure?

 Again, he took a cool and composed infant (“No one had ever seen him in a state of fear and rage”) and generated the following reactions (these are again the phrases, different ones, from the original Watson and Rainer’s study),